t-tirabassi/t-tirabassi.github.io/projects/hotelmanagement.md

      class="rounded float-start pe-4"
      src="../img/hotelmanagement/hotel-managementstock.jpeg" >

-This Hotel Management System was developed as the final project for the course ICS 212: Program Structure.
-Our team of five built the system in C++, dividing responsibilities across different program components.
-I served as the team lead, overseeing the project, coordinating integration, and refining the final build for presentation.
+This **Hotel Management System** was developed as the final project for the course **ICS 212: Program Structure**.
+Our team of five built the system in **C++**, dividing responsibilities across different program components.
+I served as the **team lead**, overseeing the project, coordinating integration, and refining the final build for presentation.

 We initially attempted a vector-based structure but encountered persistent bugs so I opted to lead the debugging process and transitioned the system to a C-string–based approach.
 My primary contributions included developing the Hotel class, implementing the room management features, building the customer search functionality, and debugging the full system.